If a chair feels acceptable at 9 a.m. and noticeably worse by 3 p.m., the chair usually is not "wearing out" during the day.

 How high should your monitor be for good posture? and How far should a monitor be from your eyes on a small desk? are the direct follow‑ups.

-First, make sure your feet stay supported and you can sit fully back without being pushed forward.
-Second, check whether your desk height is forcing shoulder tension or reach.
-Third, lower or move the armrests if they are blocking the desk.
-Fourth, reset the monitor height and distance if the discomfort climbs upward into the neck and eyes.
+Start with the part most likely to explain the time pattern.
+Make sure your feet stay supported and you can sit fully back without being pushed forward.
+Then check whether your desk height is forcing shoulder tension or reach.
+Then lower or move the armrests if they are blocking the desk.
+Finally reset monitor height and distance if the discomfort climbs upward into the neck and eyes.

 That order matters because people often blame the chair first when the chair is only exposing a mismatch somewhere else.